KSEHano/BSc-Thesis/Thesis.md

 The main tuning parameters for BLEU are the weights.
 The weights influence the importance of the n-grams.
 Usually the n-grams from n = 1 to n = 4 are considered.
 Without tuning the n-grams are weighted equally and result in a geometric mean.
 This did not lead to any satisfactory results, shorter segments of one or two words were scored as 0 even if the translation was identical to the reference, this was especially problematic as there is a high number of single or two-word translations.
 Using a geometric mean could lead to an inaccurate segment and overall score because short segments are not counted correctly.
 To get a more adequate result the weights were changed.
 A high weight for unigrams was most important but other n-grams had some weight so that they would be considered.
 In the end, the weights were as follows (0.7, 0.15, 0.075, 0.075) in order from unigram to 4-gram.
 The new weights ensure that it is not a geometric mean anymore and scores are calculated even if segments are shorter.
 The high weight for unigrams gives more importance to adequacy than to fluency, the use of the right words was weighted stronger as opposed to whether they are in the right order.
 With this, I had usable results even for the segments with less than four words.
 In the end, the weights were so even short segments got a score.

-The data were compared in different steps.
-Each sentence of each MT had a BLEU score calculated and was ranked against the BLEU scores of the other MT.
-Additionally, a corpus BLEU score, a commutative score of all sentences of one chapter was calculated.
-Different sets of references were also compared.
-First, only the human translation was a reference but for comparison, I also used a one against all approach for the references, in two versions.
-First I used all MT and the Human translation as a reference and each time left out the MT that was the hypothesis.
-Secondly, I included all translations even the human one as a possible hypothesis so that for the calculation of the BLEU score for the human translation all the MT were used as references.
-I calculated the BLEU score for each segment and MT in three different ways and changed the references between trails.

-\subsection{Translator Study}
+The BLEU score was calculated with different sets of references.
+Once with only the human translation as a reference.
+Twice with all translations as reference excluding the translation that was the reference.
+One version where the human translation was included as a hypothesis and one were it was exclusively used as a reference.
+There was a score calculated for every segment of every translation and one for each chapter.
+It was also calculated which translation ranked best on each segment and on average.
+The results show the BLEU score the different MT systems and the human translation achieve depending on the references.

+\subsection{Human Evaluation}

 BLEU gave a first impression of the quality of the MT but it compares the translations to reference translations and I had only one verified reference translation, the human translation.
-It was important to see if translators rate the MT similarly to the BLEU score.
-Especially considering that BLEU's correlation with human judgment could be better.
+It was important to see if translators rate the MT similarly to the BLEU score and test what kind of correlation the BLEU score has with human evaluation.
 In the following, I describe the study with the translators.

 \subsubsection{Data}

 The number of sentences was very high, to keep the time to do the study to an acceptable length for the participants this number had to be reduced.
-First, it was necessary to filter out the interesting sentences for the study.
+First, it was necessary to filter out adequate sentences for the study.
+They had to be actually complete sentences, different for each MT system, and there should not be any source sentence more than once.
 The source sentences had to have a length between 6 and 15 words.
 The lower bound allowed to filter out most nonsentences. @SentenceLength showed that 17 to 18-year-olds could pass sentences with up to 15 words with ease, it also suggested that better readers could parse even longer sentences with relative ease but it seemed like a good cut of point to keep the length of the sentences manageable and time per sentence shorter.
 In the next step sentences that had identical translations in different translators were excluded.
 The sentence also had to have at least one score that differed from the others to guarantee diverse sentences.
 From that set of sentences, 60 sentences were randomly sampled.
 Sentences with missing words and repeated sentences were manually excluded.
 Finally, the first 50 sentences of that final set were used in the study.
-All these steps reduced the sentences to a good sample of all the sentences.
+All these steps reduced the sentences to a diverse and adequate sample of all the sentences.

-\subsubsection{Participants}

-The participants were all professional translators, most of them have worked for Wiezeke Consulting in the past.
-Wiezeke Consulting recruited them from all available translators they know for those language pairs.
-There were five translators per language pair.
-The translators were all women for German, plus one unidentified person, ages 51 to 60, and three women and two men for Czech ages 31 to 40 except for one person who was 18 to 30 years old.
-I had to exclude three datasets from the Czech study because they were only partly done.
-One German participant did not answer the demographic questions but was still included because they answered all the translation questions.
-All translators were native in the target languages and translated professionally from English to German or English to Czech.

 \subsubsection{Experiment}

 The experiment was done by the participants remotely and without supervision.
 Each participant received an e-mail with a link to the study.
 They were then given 50 source sentences with five translations for German and four for Czech this included all MT as well as the human translation.
 In each question, they were given the source sentence and all translations.
 They were then asked to rate the quality of the translation on a 5 point Likert scale from "strongly agree" to "strongly disagree".
 At the beginning of the study, they were instructed to select "strongly agree" if the translation was perfect and "strongly disagree" if the sentence needed a complete new translation.
 These sentences were presented to the participants in a random order different for each participant the order of the translators was randomized for each question and participant.
 Following these questions were the general questions, about demographics and the personal use of MT in their normal translation process.
 Such as the frequency and extent of use of MTs.
 The expected time for answering the questions was about 40 Minutes in both languages.

 The general questions asked for the typical age and gender and specific to the study also native language and language pairs they translate.
 They were also questioned on their personal use of MT systems.
-They were asked what kind of systems they used, generic, ones that translate text without any further information and do not change, adaptive, that can change with new input, customizable, that are changed to a specific language pair and domain, other or no MT system at all.
+They were asked what kind of systems they used.
+Generic, ones that translate text without any further information and do not change, adaptive, that can change with new input, customizable, that are changed to a specific language pair and domain, other or no MT system at all.
 The next question was when they use it in the translation process, in pre or post-editing, during the translation, or never.
-Another question was what kind of CAT tools were used, the most used ones according to Wietzke were mentioned, SDL Trados, memoQ, Wordfast, others, or none.
+Another question was what kind of CAT tools were used, SDL Trados, memoQ, Wordfast, others, or none.
 The second to last question was how often they use MT systems to translate words, phrases, sentences, or documents on a scale from never to always.
 The final question asked how they would rate the quality of MT they normally encounter.

 For the evaluation of the main part, the average was calculated overall candidates for each question and then the average for each translator was calculated.
 The BLEU score was newly calculated on the study questions with the human translation as a reference and all possible translations including the human translation as hypotheses.
-This was important to be able to calculate the correlation between the human and machine evaluation.
+This was important to be able to calculate the Spearman correlation between the human and machine evaluation.

+\subsubsection{Participants}

+The participants were all professional translators, most of them have worked for Wiezeke Consulting in the past.
+Wiezeke Consulting recruited them from all available translators they know for those language pairs.
+There were five translators per language pair.
+The translators were all women for German, plus one unidentified person, ages 51 to 60, and three women and two men for Czech ages 31 to 40 except for one person who was 18 to 30 years old.
+I had to exclude three datasets from the Czech study because they were only partly done.
+One German participant did not answer the demographic questions but was still included because they answered all the translation questions.
+All translators were native in the target languages and translated professionally from English to German or English to Czech.

+\subsubsection{Usage of MT Systems}

+The questions in the study following the questions on translations were on the personal use of MT systems.
+For the participants of the Czech study, only one responded to not use any MT engine but later responded that they translate words, phrases, and sentences with MT systems.
+The others all use an adaptable MT system and two use also a customizable MT and one of them uses additionally a generic MT system.
+The MT is used during the translation process and/or during the post-editing.
+They all use some MT systems not listed but SDL Trados and memoQ are also used by four and three people respectively, at least four of them use more than one CAT tool.
+The MT systems were used to translate words either never, three participants, rarely, one, or sometimes, one.
+To translate phrases they were used never, two, rarely one, and sometimes, two.
+Sentences were translated with an MT system rarely, two, sometimes, often, and always, each one.
+Whole documents were never translated with an MT system, except for one participant who used it always.
+The quality of MT systems was judged by three people to be good or better while one person judged it as neither good nor bad and one judged it as bad.

+For the German version of the study, the results to these questions were only given by four people the participant was still included for the other questions as they answered all other 50 questions.
+MT systems were only used by one participant and she used a generic one.
+This time the answers agree with the other answers on what they translate with the MT system.
+MT systems are used by two people for post-editing and never by the other two.
+SDL Trados and at least one other tool are used by all participants, memoQ by two and Wordfast by one person.
+Only phrases and sentences are sometimes translated but only one person does that all others never translate anything with an MT system, no one translates words or whole documents with an MT system.
+The quality of MT is mostly judged as neither good nor bad and one person judges it as bad.

 \section{Results}

+Bellow the BLEU scores, results of the study and correlation are presented the results are all tested for significance with pair wise t-test.
+To be significant the p-value had to be below 0.5.
+Significant values are marked as bold.
+For all cases bold means that the results are significantly different to all other results.

+For the computational part, the different MT systems and human results were compared to each other with a pairwise t-test, comparing every result for the translation to every other translation.
+The data for the t-test were the results for each segment for the BLEU score or rank.
+The results presented for the computational part are the average ranks and the average of the chapter BLEU score.

+For the study the results were first averaged over the participants for each translator and question and a pairwise t-test was calculated on those results.
+The results presented are the average rank for each translator and the BLEU score calculated on the whole set of sentences.
+The Spearman correlation was calculated with all the average response of all the participants to each translation and the BLEU score for each translation.

 In this section, I will first present the results of the BLEU study, then the results of the Translator study, and finally, compare the results to each other.